SDFIdk/DHMQC/doc/installation.md

 1. Ensure you have [Git](https://git-scm.com/downloads) installed (default settings are fine)
 2. Ensure you have C and C++ compilers installed (on Unix, gcc/g++).
 For Windows, install [Mingw-w64](http://mingw-w64.org/doku.php/download) -- use settings architecture x86-64, threads win32.

-To manage DHMQC's dependencies, we will use either an environment in Anaconda (new-style) or OSGeo4W (old-style, Windows only).
-Follow one of these subsections below, then continue with "Install laspy".
+The recommended way of installing DHMQC is using an Anaconda environment.

 ### New-style: Anaconda environment ###
 1. Ensure you have [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
 Get the Python 3.x, 64-bit version for your platform.
-2. Open an Anaconda prompt, then create a new environment with `conda create --name DHMQC_ENV --channel conda-forge gdal owslib psycopg2 numpy scipy pandas laszip lastools nose` (replace `DHMQC_ENV` with your desired name for the environment)
+2. Open an Anaconda prompt, then create a new environment with `conda create --name DHMQC_ENV --channel conda-forge gdal owslib psycopg2 numpy scipy pandas laspy laszip lastools nose` (replace `DHMQC_ENV` with your desired name for the environment)
 3. Switch to your new environment with `conda activate DHMQC_ENV` (replace `DHMQC_ENV` with the name entered above).
 You will need to run this "activate" command every time you launch an Anaconda prompt.

-### Old-style: OSGeo4W ###
-1. Download [OSGeo4w](http://trac.osgeo.org/osgeo4w/) - choose the 64-bit installer
-2. Run the installer and choose 'Advanced install', 'Install from internet' and 'Install for all users'.
-Choose default selections until you come to 'Select packages'.
-3. Make sure the packages `gdal`, `gdal-dev-python`, `owslib`, `python-psycopg2`, `python-numpy`, `python-scipy` and `python-pandas` are selected, and proceed with the install.

-In order to run the build script, you must have Python and your compiler set up in the same environment.
-You can do that in the OSGeo4W environment by adding batch scripts to the folder: <osgeo4w_root>\etc\ini.

 Make sure to NOT include "" around your path, when you set the path to e.g. git, i.e.:
 ```dos